HowTo: ESPEasy / Wemos D1 Mini – Adapt ADC to another maximum voltage

 "U1" and "U2" are the voltages that drop across the resistor "R1" and "R2".
 "U" is the same as U1 + U2 because in a series connection of (simple ohmic) resistors, the individual voltages add up to the total voltage.

-The same applies to the resistors, because the total resistance of a series connection consists of the sum of the individual resistors.
+The same applies to the resistances, because the total resistance of a series connection also consists of the sum of the individual resistances.

 These formulas can now be used quite well in Formula 1 and you get the following:

-To do this, the formula must be changed so that the total voltage "U" can be calculated from the given values.
-The changed formula results in:
+To do this, the formula must be changed so that the total voltage “U” can be calculated from the given values.
+The converted formula results in:

-If you use the corresponding values here, the following results:
+If you now insert the corresponding values here, the following results:

-With the resistance values used in the voltage divider, voltages up to 3.2V can be measured at the ADC.
+With the resistance values used in the voltage divider, voltages of up to 3.2V can be measured on the ADC.

-The practical: If you change these resistance values, you can also measure higher voltages with the ADC.
-In the following, for example, the voltage of a LiPo.
+The practical thing: If you change these resistance values, you can also measure higher voltages with the ADC.
+For example, below is the voltage of a LiPo.

 Voltage divider on the Wemos D1 Mini

-So now you know roughly how a voltage divider works and what it can be used for.
-With this knowledge, we now want to find resistance values for the voltage divider to be able to measure the voltage of a LiPo battery.
-Its final charge voltage is a maximum of 4.2V.
-So that we can measure this upper voltage safely, it is advisable to choose a slightly higher voltage.
+So now you know roughly how a voltage divider works and what it can be used for, among other things.
+With this knowledge, we now want to find resistance values for the voltage divider in order to be able to measure the voltage of a LiPo battery.
+Its final charging voltage is a maximum of 4.2V.
+So that we can reliably measure this upper voltage, it is advisable to choose a slightly higher voltage.
 Let's just say 4.3V.

-For the usual voltage values of 4.3V, 5V, 9V and 12V, examples for the resistors R1 are already given in the next paragraph.
-So you can save yourself the math. 🙂
+Examples of resistors R1 are given in the next paragraph for the usual voltage values of 4.3V, 5V, 9V and 12V.
+This way you can save yourself the math. 🙂

-At the same time, we already know that U = 4.3V other U2 = 1V.
-This leaves only one unknown value to calculate with formula 2, which we have to determine in order to be able to calculate the last open value.
-But we make it easy for us here and simply set this value. 🙂
+At the same time, we already know that U=4.3V and U2=1V have to be.
+This means that to calculate a value using Formula 2, we only have one value left that we have to determine in order to be able to calculate the last open value.
+But let's make it easy here and simply set this value. 🙂

 We first set R2 to 100kOhm and see what value we get for R1.